How to Reheat Dumplings Like a Pro: A Step-by-Step Guide

 If you do not have a microwave oven at hand, then there are other methods to reheat the food.
 You can warm them up in a pan, an air fryer, or even an oven.

-For reheating steamed dumplings, you’ll be pretty much steaming them again.
-But the steaming will be a little different than the first one.
+For reheating steamed or boiled dumplings, you’ll be pretty much steaming them again.
+But the steaming will be a little different than the initial cooking.

 You can re-steam your dumplings in three ways: in a steamer, pot-boiling, and microwave.